wvanderp/notes/Travel/Japan/Tickets.md

 These are thing we need to book

-Hotel & Airbnb Reservations
+Hotel Reservations

-Tokyo Disneyland
+## Tokyo Disneyland
+two months in advance

 TeamLab Museums